January 20, 2021 4 min read 0 Comments

 L-ascorbic acid is known to be a powerhouse ingredient that’s synthetically derived or naturally found in fruits and vegetables.
 L-ascorbic acid is also known as a pure form of Vitamin C. This acid is often found in topical skincare products and usually found in a concentration between 3- 20%.
 A higher concentration of L-ascorbic acid can be irritating to the skin, and the low pH in some vitamin c serums may also cause some irritation.

 L-ascorbic acid is an effective antioxidant which helps in brightening skin tone and reduces appearance of signs of aging by promoting collagen production in skin and protecting it from damage.
 It can usually befound in fruits and vegetables such as oranges, broccoli, leafy greens, grapefruit and peppers.
 They are also known to be a great source of dietary Vitamin C.

 Products containing L-ascorbic acid aid in collagen synthesis.
 Collagen is the foundation of our skin, so the increased collagen can improve skin firmness and may help with preventing acne scars.

 Vitamin C also inhibits excess melanin production to protect against dark marks or hyperpigmentation.
 Vitamin C can also reverse some skin damage and prevent skin damage and works best when used with sunscreen.

-This acid also prevents an enzyme called 3 tyrosinase or tyrosine from being converted to melanin , which is responsible for blocking hyperpigmentation.
+This acid also prevents an enzyme called tyrosinase or tyrosine from being converted to melanin , and this enzyme is responsible for blocking hyperpigmentation.

 Here are numerousskin benefits of L-ascorbic acid: